HuakunShen/cron-crawler-template/README.md

 jobs can be placed in nested folders under [jobs](./jobs) folder.

+The class name for all jobs must be `Job`.

+Non `.py` files can also be placed under [jobs](./jobs) folder but will be ignored, you may add template files if you want.

+Helper functions can also be defined in separate files under [jobs](./jobs) folder.
+All files with a `Job` class will be loaded and the `Job` class will be run.

+Note that the initializer of a `Job` class doesn't take any arguments, so define all variables you need within the class.

 You can have a subfolder storing daily jobs, another one storing weekly jobs, etc.

 # How the jobs are run?